freand76/digsim/docs/documentation.md

 When adding a Yosys component the application will bring up a file dialog where you can choose a **verilog file** or a **Yosys netlist** in json format.

-If a verilog file is chosen **Yosys** must be installed and in your path.
 Currently there is a limitation that the verilog file must not contain more than one module.

 When the yosys component has been added to the circuit it is possible to reload the verilog file or netlist by right-clicking on the component and